ArchipelagoMW/Archipelago/worlds/adventure/docs/setup_en.md

 ### Connect to the Multiserver

-Once both the client and the emulator are started, you must connect them.
-Within the emulator click on the "Tools" menu and select "Lua Console".
-Click the folder button or press Ctrl+O to open a Lua script.
+Once both the client and the emulator are started, you must connect them, assuming you didn't set it up to be automatic.

-Navigate to your Archipelago install folder and open `data/lua/connector_adventure.lua`, if it is not configured to do this automatically.
+Navigate to your Archipelago install folder, then to `data/lua`, and drag+drop the `connector_adventure.lua` script onto the main EmuHawk window.
+(You could instead open the Lua Console manually, click `Script` 〉 `Open Script`, and navigate to `connector_adventure.lua` with the file picker.)

 To connect the client to the multiserver simply put `<address>:<port>` on the textfield on top and press enter (if the server uses password, type in the bottom textfield `/connect <address>:<port> [password]`)